pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     .. note::

-        `NIST SP-800-38D`_ recommends that GCM tags be 128, 120, 122, 104, or
+        Cryptography will emit a 128-bit tag when finalizing encryption.
+        You can shorten a tag by truncating it to the desired length, but this is **not recommended** as it lowers the security margins of the authentication (`NIST SP-800-38D`_ recommends 96-bit or greater).
-        96-bits in length.
-Tags are shortened by truncating bytes.
-Longer tags provide better security margins.
-If you must shorten the tag the minimum allowed length is 4 bytes (32 bits).
+        If you must shorten the tag the minimum allowed length is 4 bytes (32 bit).

     :param bytes tag: The tag bytes to verify during decryption.
 When encrypting this must be None.